top of page

 Reasonable and Necessary

-• Directly related to the participant’s disability
+• Be related to the participant’s disability

 Line Item